flashcordon/big-history/Histoire-système-solaire.md

 - In the mid-1980s, however, interest in Mars expeditions and Colonization began a surprising revival.
 A group of scientists and aerospace engineers calling themselves the "Mars Underground" formed to reexamine the challenges of the project, NASA held a conference on Mars in 1986 (the first such since Viking), and some writers began to see near-future Colonization as a viable subject again, as in Lewis Shiner's grittily realistic Frontera (1984), though his Mars colony is a slummy place without much hope or vigour.
 Frontier Mars is featured also in Sterling Lanier's Menace under Marswood (1983) and in Jack Butler's Nightshade (1989).

 - Gregory Benford's The Martian Race (1999) borrows openly from the "Mars Direct" plan proposed by aerospace engineer Robert Zubrin (1952-    ) in a tale of privately-funded missions competing for a $10 billion reward.
 Zubrin had emerged as the most outspoken member of the Mars Underground; his The Case for Mars: The Plan to Settle the Red Planet and Why We Must (1996) argues for the moral necessity of Martian exploration as well as a cheaper, non-governmental mission model; his novel, First Landing (2002) is little more than a fictionalized version of his views.
 Zubrin founded the Mars Society in 1998 and has continued as its president to the present.
-- Andy Weir's somewhat retro The Martian (2014) revisits the lone-stranded-astronaut territory of Rex Gordon's already-cited Rex Gordon's No Man Friday.

-- Travel to Mars, in one form or another, is depicted in Aelita (1924), Rocketship X-M (1950; vt Expedition Moon), Flight to Mars (1951), Conquest of Space (1955), World Without End (1956), It! the Terror from beyond Space (1958), The Angry Red Planet (1959; vt Invasion of Mars), Robinson Crusoe on Mars (1964) – for much of its length a filmic Robinsonade – the Oz spoof The Wizard of Mars (1965), Mission Mars (1968), The Astronaut (1972), Alternative 3 (1977), Red Planet (2000), Mission to Mars (2000), Ghosts of Mars (2001)

 ## Illustrations de Mars